jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_overivew.md

 ## Open the Spotlight Overview page

-Start with the [Connections Display][mobile_connections].
+Start with the [Connections][mobile_connections] display.
 Tap on a Spotlight connection to show the Spotlight Overview page panels for that connection.

 Android | iPhone
 --------|-------